-- Group 3 Demethylation Inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 7+12 SDHI + phenylpyrroles - Group 11 Quinone outside inhibitors (Qol) - Group U6 Phenyl-acetamide - • - Apply a program of protectant fungicides from early crop establishment and maintain a regular spray program throughout the crop growing cycle.
+• Group 7+12 SDHI + phenylpyrroles

+• Group U6 Phenyl-acetamide

+- Apply a program of protectant fungicides from early crop establishment and maintain a regular spray program throughout the crop growing cycle.
 If weather conditions favour powdery mildew development, use a Group 3 or 11 fungicide. - 2.
-Do not apply more than four Group 3 sprays per season. - Do not apply more than two consecutive sprays of Group 3 fungicides, including from one season to the next. - If applying Group 7 fungicides (including 7+12), do not apply more than two consecutive sprays before changing to another group. - Do not apply more than three Group 7 sprays per season.
-If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons. - 6.
-Apply Group 11 fungicides preventively. - 7.
-Do not apply consecutive sprays of Group 11 fungicides, including from one season to the next. - If three or fewer powdery mildew fungicide sprays are applied per crop, use only one spray containing a Group 11 fungicide.
+Do not use the same fungicide group as the last application on runner production and the first application to in-field fruit production. - 3.
+Do not use Group 3 fungicides as eradicants (once symptoms are visible). - 4.
+Do not apply more than four Group 3 sprays per season. - Do not apply more than two consecutive sprays of Group 3 fungicides, including from one season to the next. - 6.
+If applying Group 7 fungicides (including 7+12), do not apply more than two consecutive sprays before changing to another group. - 7.
+Do not apply more than three Group 7 sprays per season.
+If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons.

+- 8. Apply Group 11 or U6 fungicides preventively. - 9.
+Do not apply consecutive sprays of Group 11 or U6 fungicides, including from one season to the next. - 10.
+If three or fewer powdery mildew fungicide sprays are applied per crop, use only one spray containing a Group 11 fungicide.
 If four to six sprays are applied per crop, use no more than two sprays containing a Group 11 fungicide.
 If seven or more sprays are applied per crop use a maximum of three sprays containing a Group 11 fungicide.
-Do not apply more than three Group 11 sprays per season. - 9.
-Do not use Group 3 fungicides curatively. - No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
+Do not apply more than three Group 11 sprays per season. - 11.
+Do not apply more than two Group U6 sprays per crop. - 12.
+No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
 These products should be included in a management strategy as per label recommendations.